cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

 ```

 _(You may need to change the 'file' line to reflect where the `cattax/index.html`
-file really is relative to where you launched `python`.
+file really is relative to where you launched `python3`.
 Also, if you close the
 interpreter at any point remember you'll need to re-run the `import` line above
 to get the library)._